-Amarillo's water supply primarily comes from groundwater. surface water and groundwater supply is from the Ogallala and Santa Rosa aquifers.
-Lake Meredith, our surface water supply, is located approximately 32 miles northeast of Amarillo.
-Amarillo receives groundwater from several different well fields in Carson, Potter, Randall and Deaf Smith counties.
-Amarillo also receives water from Lake Meredith and the Canadian River Municipal Water Authority's (CRMWA) well field in Roberts County.
-The City utilizes a conventional treatment process to supply drinking water which is currently a blend of 55% surface water and 45% groundwater.
+Amarillo's water supply primarily comes from surface groundwater.
+The water and groundwater supply is from the Ogallala and Santa Rosa aguifers.
+Lake Meredith, our surface water supply, is located approximately 32 miles of Amarillo.
+Amarillo receives northeast groundwater from several different well fields in Carson, Potter, Randall and Deaf Smith counties.
+Amarillo also receives water from Lake Meredith the Canadian River Municipal Water Authority's (CRMWA) well field in Roberts County.
+The City utilizes a conventional treatment process to supply drinking waterwhich is currently a blend of 64% surface water and 36% groundwater.
 The City presently has the capacity to treat and supply 121 million gallons of water per day.